Highlights

 Hiking distance: 14 miles (23 km)

-Walk to the village of Caherdaniel accompanied by views across the Beara Peninsula and out to the Atlantic.
-This village was once home to famous historic politician Daniel O'Connell, also known as "The Liberator" for his work lobbying for Catholic emancipation and Irish rights under Britain.
+Your destination is Caherdaniel, a postcard-worthy village sandwiched between a wide white-sand bay and rolling mountains.
+This village was once home to famous historic politician Daniel O'Connell, also known as "The Liberator," for his work lobbying for Catholic emancipation and Irish rights under Britain.

 Hiking duration: 5.5 hours